 Randy Fred leads our competitive bowlers having won many gold medal at provincial and national competitions.

 He is being challenged by Jay Gatley, David Ruckman and our two new totally blind bowlers – Gus Thorne and Tshepo Raditladi.

 Tuesday mornings are a fun two hours marked with coffee, goodies, social interaction and of course bowling.
 The members of the Nanaimo Blind group are very thankful for the support and encouragement they have received over the years from the many directors and markers

 Thanks to all club members and the executive for your fine efforts.
 They are very much appreciated.

 We are always looking for new bowlers and helpers.

-Plan a visit to the green some Tuesday morning in 2014.
+Plan a visit to the green some Tuesday morning during the bowling season.
 We are sure you will enjoy it.